 Apple imposes limitations on developers, meaning some cannot – or choose not to – release their apps on the Mac App Store.
 Reasoning varies from a lack of deep system access for utilities to app creators wanting the ability to immediately issue updates rather than having them await Mac App Store review.

-However, if you decide to download an installer from the Internet, only do so from reputable sources.
+If you decide to download app installers from the Internet, only do so from reputable sources.
 Ideally, download from developer websites (like Intego’s) and not from app listing websites.

 Unless you’ve changed your browser’s settings, downloaded installers will be sent to ~/Downloads, and they come in a variety of forms:

 DMG files are mountable disk images.
-When opened, they appear in the Finder sidebar.
+When you double click a DMG file, a Finder window opens.
 DMGs may contain an installer that itself must be opened, after which point you follow on-screen instructions.
 Most, though, simply contain a copy of the app.

-Do not run the app from inside the DMG – instead drag it to /Applications.
+Do not run the app from inside the DMG – instead drag it to your Applications folder.
 A folder shortcut may be provided to make this easier.
 When you’re done, unmount the DMG by clicking the eject icon next to its name in the Finder sidebar, or by Ctrl-clicking inside the DMG’s window and selecting Eject.

 PKG files are installation packages that contain scripts to direct installation, and files to be installed.
 These lead you through a multi-step installation process, and tend to be used for apps and utilities that require additional components, system services, and/or files to be placed elsewhere on your computer.
-(This is automated, note – you essentially click a few times to allow the PKG to do its thing.)
+(This is automated; you essentially click a few times to allow the PKG to do its thing.)

 How to install Mac apps from third-party app stores